Types of Degrees Dance Majors Are Getting

 |Black or African American||308|

-Americans aren’t the only ones with an interest in Dance.
-About 3.0% of those with this major are international students.
+Students from other countries are interested in Dance, too.
+About 1.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea